-Overcrowding of rose bushes can lead to major problems with various diseases, fungal and others.
-Keeping our rose bushes spaced well allows for good oxygen movement through and around the rose bushes, thus helping keep the diseases at bay.
-The good oxygen movement also increases the overall health and performance of the rose bushes.
+Overcrowding of rose bushes can lead to major problems with various diseases, fungi, and others.
+Keeping our rose bushes spaced well allows for good oxygen movement through and around the rose bushes, thus helping keep diseases at bay.
+Good oxygen movement also increases the overall health and performance of the rose bushes.

 Proper Spacing of Roses Depends on Where You Live

-I highly recommend contacting a local Rose Society or local American Rose Society Certified Consulting Rosarian to obtain priceless information of this sort.
+I highly recommend contacting a local Rose Society or local American Rose Society Consulting Master Rosarian to obtain priceless information of this sort.

 General Rose Bush Spacing

-When planting Hybrid Tea rose bushes, I like to keep at least two feet between each rose bush planting hole.
-With their more upright or tall habit, the two foot spacing will usually accommodate their spread or width adequately.
+When planting Hybrid Tea rose bushes, I like to keep at least 2 feet (61 cm.) between each rose bush planting hole.
+With their more upright or tall habit, the 2-foot (61 cm.) spacing will usually accommodate their spread or width adequately.

-With Grandiflora and Floribunda rose bushes, I read all the information I can to determine their growth habit as to spread or width.
-Then plant these rose bushes two feet apart from the point of what I calculate as being their outward spread points.
-Where the Hybrid Tea roses are planted basically two feet apart from the edges of their planting holes, the Grandiflora and Floribunda rose bushes are planted two feet apart from their anticipated spread points.
+With Grandiflora and Floribunda rose bushes, I read all the information I can to determine their growth habits, such as their spread or width.
+Then plant these rose bushes 2 feet (61 cm.) apart from the point of what I calculate as their outward spread points.
+Where the Hybrid Tea roses are planted basically 2 feet (61 cm.) apart from the edges of their planting holes, the Grandiflora and Floribunda rose bushes are planted 2 feet (61 cm.) apart from their anticipated spread points.

-- For example, a rose bush being considered has a three foot total spread (width) according to available information, from the center of the bush I calculate that spread being approximately 18 inches in each direction from center of the bush.
-Thus, if the next rose bush that I want to plant has the same growth habit, I will measure over 18 inches plus two feet for center of that planting.
-You can bring the two foot measurement closer by around 2 or 3 inches if you choose to.
+- For example, a rose bush being considered has a 3-foot (1 m.) total spread (width) according to available information, from the center of the bush I calculate that spread being approximately 18 inches (45.5 cm.) in each direction from the center of the bush.
+Thus, if the next rose bush that I want to plant has the same growth habit, I will measure over 18 inches (45.5 cm.) plus 2 feet (61 cm.) for the center of that planting.
+You can bring the 2-foot (61 cm.) measurement closer by around 2 or 3 inches (5-7.5 cm.) if you choose to.

-Just remember that those bushes will need some shaping and pruning that allows them to grow closely to one another, yet not crowding the foliage in a way that will lead to problems with diseases and the spreading thereof.
+Just remember that those bushes will need some shaping and pruning that allows them to grow close to one another, yet not crowd the foliage in a way that will lead to problems with diseases and the spreading thereof.

 Shrub rose bushes will vary a lot typically.
-Some of my David Austin shrub roses really need their room, as they will have a spread distance of 4 to 5 feet.
+Some of my David Austin shrub roses really need their room, as they will have a spread distance of 4 to 5 feet (1-1.5 m.).
 These do look exceptionally beautiful when allowed to grow together and form a glorious wall of beautiful blooms and foliage.
 As long as they are kept thinned out enough to allow some good oxygen movement, such closeness will work well.
-Some of the shrub roses also have a classification of short or medium height climbers, and these rose bushes work nicely with a decorative trellis behind them and spaced out such that they do not touch but extend their long canes close to one another.
+Some of the shrub roses also have a classification of short or medium-height climbers, and these rose bushes work nicely with a decorative trellis behind them and spaced out such that they do not touch but extend their long canes close to one another.

 There are some shrub rose bushes that have a growth habit much like a Hybrid Tea rose yet do not get quite as tall but have a bit more spread.
-With the Knock Out rose bushes, find out the growth habit of the ones you wish to plant and space them per the spread and spacing rules above.
+With the Knockout rose bushes, find out the growth habit of the ones you wish to plant and space them per the spread and spacing rules above.
 These rose bushes do love to spread out and will fill in their spots in the rose bed or garden very well.
-Planting them in odd numbered cluster plantings is an old rule of thumb that works very nicely, such as groups of 3, 5 or 7 etc…
+Planting them in odd-numbered cluster plantings is an old rule of thumb that works very nicely, such as in groups of three, five, or seven.

 Another thing to keep in mind when laying out your rose bed or garden is the growth habit of the rose bushes as to their height.
-Planting taller rose bushes at what will be the back of the area, then medium height bushes followed by the shorter rose bushes makes for a nice effect.
-Also, leave yourself room to move around the bushes for doing shaping pruning, deadheading and spraying as needed.
-Not to mention cutting some of those beautiful blooms to take inside and enjoy a beautiful bouquet.
+Planting taller rose bushes at what will be the back of the area, then medium-height bushes followed by shorter rose bushes makes for a nice effect.
+Also, leave yourself room to move around the bushes for doing shaping, pruning, deadheading, and spraying as needed.
+Not to mention room for cutting some of those beautiful blooms to take inside and enjoy a beautiful bouquet.